800-450-6118

 Generally, the painful feelings are sudden and brief.
 They feel like electricity running through your hand and into your fingers.
 In fact, for a time, you almost always feel this pain when grasping something.

 This is different from any pillar pain you might feel.
-That's actually a complication causing pain or tenderness adjacent to the visible surface scar.
+That's actually a complication of surgery which causes pain or tenderness adjacent to the visible surface scar.

 Well-dressed man sitting and tying a shoelace.